publiccodenet/bumperscripter/README.md

 When producing livestreams you want an introduction video for people who are joining the livestream so they know that the stream is online, active and about to start.

-We could use a static video but it would be better to cutomize them since topics and guests may change.
-In order not to have to produce / render a new video for every episode, this script will generate a introduction video automatically.
+You could use the same video every time but it would be better to customize it since topics and guests may change.
+To simplify the production of a new video for every episode, this script will generate a introduction video automatically.
 By setting a few variables you can configure how long the video should be, what the topic is and who the guests are.
-In addition you can also cutsomize the starting animation, logo, background and background music to suit whatever show you might have.
+In addition you can also customize the starting animation, logo, background and background music to fit whatever show you might have.

 ## Install